Kayak Fishing for Beginners

 Saltwater references to fishing on the oceanic water and can be divided in inshore water or offshore waters.

 Inshore waters are those defined as the ones that follow the coastline and have a maximum depth of 70 feet.
-In this kind of waters, the paddlers is often facing many different water and weather conditions as strong waves or windy days.
-The best kind of kayaks for fishing in this kind of waters are the long and slim ones, with moderated level of rocker as they give you more speed and easier tracking over long distances.
-But the majority of kayak anglers prefer sitting on top kayaks as they are extremely stable and are virtually unsinkable and are extremely easy to get back in in case of flipping over, capsizing or being pulled over the kayak by a gigantic monster fish.
+In this kind of waters, the paddlers are often facing many different water and weather conditions as strong waves or windy days.
+The best kind of kayaks for fishing in this kind of waters are the long and slim ones, with the moderated level of rocker as they give you more speed and easier tracking over long distances.
+But the majority of kayak anglers prefer sitting on top kayaks as they are extremely stable and are virtually unsinkable and are extremely easy to get back in case of flipping over, capsizing or being pulled over the kayak by a gigantic monster fish.

-What Features should a fishing kayak have?
+What Features should a Fishing Kayak Have?

 This is a question commonly asked by people interested in this relatively new sport.
 And these are some of the features that should be in every kayak with fishing intentions.

 Anchor Systems are definitely a must, when fishing, sometimes you need to stay perfectly still to improve your chances of catching something and will help you out with tides and currents to avoid drifting out.
-Best recommendations are to use some anchor weighting more than two libs and you can even do it yourself from lead, welded metals and even tying weightlifting weights to a rope.
+Best recommendations are to use some anchor weighing more than two libs and you can even do it yourself from lead, welded metals and even tying weightlifting weights to a rope.

 Paddle Leash.
-When you are fishing on a kayak, it is very easy to lean to the sides while casting your line or fighting your fish to the surface and when you lean to much you can flip over and lose your paddle and it might be unrecoverable.
+When you are fishing on a kayak, it is very easy to lean to the sides while casting your line or fighting your fish to the surface and when you lean too much you can flip over and lose your kayak paddle and it might be unrecoverable.
 To prevent you from getting stranded in the middle of a body of water you need to make sure that you’ll never lose your paddle.
 If you plan on buying a kayak for fishing make sure it features a paddle leash or buy one that can be attached to your boat, that way you’ll never lose your paddle.

 Enough Storage Space.
 When kayak fishing, you need to carry with you much more equipment than when just touring, you’ll be catching fish and will be using a wide set of tools that need to be properly stored to prevent losing your precious items or catch.
 Nowadays most of the kayaks come with some kind of storage space but you really need something on the large side.
 Some kayak brands include a floating storage container that can be put inside the kayak or can be pulled behind you to release some space from the dock of your boat.